 You've probably heard about retinol's anti-aging properties, but you might not know exactly what this superstar ingredient is or what it does for your skin.
 Basically, retinol is a member of the retinoids class of chemicals, which are produced from vitamin A.

 It stimulates collagen formation and enhances skin turnover, reducing fine lines and wrinkles while also eliminating acne spots, discoloration, and blemishes.
-Many anti-aging serums and lotions contain retinol as a key ingredient.
+Many anti-aging

 Now that we've gotten acquainted with retinol, let's get down to business.